 #Excluded Procedure

-3Skin disease or cancer at the stimulation site
+3Skin disease or cancer at the area of stimulation — location-specific, not a blanket skin condition exclusion

 + 2 more exclusions